jongheonmoon/flutter-example-tcp/README.md

 # tcptest

-A new Flutter project TCP test.
+A new Flutter project TCP client example.

 ## Getting Started